DAGWorks-Inc/hamilton/docs/concepts/builder.rst

 with_config()
 -------------

-This is directly related to the ``@config`` function decorator (see **#TODO add link**) and doesn't have any effect in its absence.
+This is directly related to the ``@config`` function decorator (see :ref:`config-decorators`) and doesn't have any effect in its absence.
 By passing a dictionary to ``with_config()``, you configure which functions will be used to create the dataflow.
 You can't change the config after the Driver is created.
 Instead, you need to rebuild the Driver with the new config values.

 .. code-block:: python